Tier Availability

 Frequently Asked Questions

 Because none of your spending categories have targets set yet.
-Monthly Plan Check sums monthly needed across categories with targets — with no targets, the total need is $0, which is always less than any positive expected income, so the status reads balanced.
+Monthly Plan Check sums monthly needed across categories with targets — with no targets there’s nothing to check your income against, so instead of a misleading green balanced it shows Finish setting up your plan.
 Add targets to the bills and savings goals you want it to plan around.

 Q: Why am I seeing “tight” when my plan technically fits?